Controllable Text Generation via Probability Density Estimation in the Latent Space: Methodology

 \subsection{Control in the Prior Space}

-In this part, we will first prove three significant properties that bridge the prior and latent spaces, and then we will introduce how to conduct flexible control in the prior space and feed the control effect back into the latent space.
+In this part, we first prove three significant properties that bridge the Prior and Latent Spaces.
+Then we introduce how to conduct flexible control in the Prior Space.
+The three properties ensure that control effect can be fed back into the Latent Space.